 Neil Laughton - JBS and the SES were instrumental in supporting my desire to travel and explore the world.
 As a direct result my life has been tremendously exciting, culminating in my achieving the Explorers Grand Slam.
 This is a wonderful opportunity for young and aspiring adventurers of the next generation.

 Rosie Stancer - The SES is to be applauded in its initiative for throwing open the gates to plucky young explorers, to go out into the unknown, meet fresh challenges whilst inspiring others through their own achievements.
 Such opportunities will yield a rich legacy of learning and continue to uphold our proud heritage of exploration.

-2013 WINNER: Xinyang Hong - Selin Cuo Expedition
+SES EXPLORER 2013: Xinyang Hong - Selin Cuo Expedition

-2012 WINNER - Augusta Thomson - Expedition to Mount Kailash in Tibet
+SES EXPLORER 2012: Augusta Thomson - Expedition to Mount Kailash in Tibet

-This past summer, the SES was pleased to support Augusta Thomson of the Oxford University Expeditionary Society (OUEC) to mount an expedition to Mount Kailash.
+In the summer of 2012, the SES was pleased to support Augusta Thomson of the Oxford University Expeditionary Society (OUEC) to mount an expedition to Mount Kailash.
 Together, as an expedition team of three, we spent five weeks documenting and researching the practice of pilgrimage and the various sacred offerings left at pilgrimage sites across the Tibetan Plateau and, specifically, around the Mount Kailash Kora, or pilgrimage route.